-- 5.1 The Inspector has considered the Replacement Waste Local Plan along with all comments submitted during the examination process, including the consultation on the modifications, and issued her draft final report (Appendix 3). - 5.2 The Inspector's Report confirms that the Plan provides an appropriate basis for waste planning within Essex and Southend-on-Sea, and is therefore sound and legally compliant, provided that a number of main modifications are made to it.
-These modifications are included as Appendix 1 and 2 of the Inspectors Report.
+- 5.1 The Inspector has considered the Replacement Waste Local Plan along with all comments submitted during the examination process, including the consultation on the modifications, and issued her final report (appendix 1). - 5.2 The Inspector's Report confirms that the Plan provides an appropriate basis for waste planning within Essex and Southend-on-Sea, and is therefore sound and legally compliant, provided that a number of main modifications are made to it.
+These modifications are included as appendices 1 and 2 of the Inspector's Report (which is appendix 1 of this report).